Domenico Montagnana: Biography

 Montagnana met a Venetian woman living in the Calle degli Stagneri/Santo Bartolomeo district, Caterina Berti, whom he married.
 The couple lived in Venice and had six daughters.

 Following the birth of their last child, Caterina began suffering from progressive paralysis, which eventually led to her death in 1748.
-It seems that this final blow was too much for Montagnana, who until then had been seeking refuge in his workshop and spending much longer time than usual on the meticulous details of his instruments.
+It seems that this final blow was too much for Montagnana, who until then had been seeking refuge in his workshop and spending a much longer time than usual on the meticulous details of his instruments.
 His health began to decline rapidly, for unspecified causes and, by February 1750, he was bedridden.
 His death certificate states that he died after being confined to his bed for one month with "hypochondria".

 He died in Venice, Italy in 1750.
 His workshop was then inherited by Giorgio Serafin, the nephew of Sanctus Seraphin.

 Legacy

-Many of his pieces are still in circulation, used by famous musicians or are part of public or private collections.
-Artists who play or have played on Montagnanas include Guilhermina Suggia, Stephen Kates, Lionel Tertis, Lynn Harrell, Mischa Maisky, Truls Mørk, Alfred Wallenstein, Josef Roismann, Steven Isserlis, Raphael Wallfisch, Yo-Yo Ma, Paul Watkins, Maurice Eisenberg, Emanuel Feuermann, Daniel Saidenberg, Orlando Cole, Sevak Avanesyan, Nathaniel Rosen, Boris Andrianov, Galen Kelch, Virgil Boutellis-Taft, Sylvia Lent, Ralph Kirshbaum, István Várdai, and Heinrich Schiff.
+Many of his instruments are used by famous musicians or are part of public or private collections.
+Artists who play or have played on Montagnanas include Boris Andrianov, Sevak Avanesyan, Virgil Boutellis-Taft, Orlando Cole, Maurice Eisenberg, Emanuel Feuermann, Ilya Finkelshteyn, Lynn Harrell, Steven Isserlis, Stefan Jackiw, Victor Julien-Laferrière, Stephen Kates, Ralph Kirshbaum, Sylvia Lent, Yo-Yo Ma, Mischa Maisky, Truls Mørk, Nathaniel Rosen, Daniel Saidenberg, Heinrich Schiff, Albert Spalding, Guilhermina Suggia, Lionel Tertis, István Várdai, Alfred Wallenstein, Raphael Wallfisch, and Paul Watkins.